streamlit/streamlit/docs/tutorial/tutorial2_caching.md

----
-title: "Streamlit tutorial: caching, mapping, and more!"
-weight: 101
----

-*If you hit any issues going through this tutorial, check out our [Help](/docs/help/) page.*
+# Tutorial 2: Caching, mapping, and more!

-At this point, you have probably [already set up Streamlit](/docs/installation/), and even created [your first Streamlit report](/docs/tutorial).
+At this point, you have probably [already set up Streamlit](/getting_started), and even created [your first Streamlit report](/tutorial/tutorial1_first_steps).
 So now let's get down to a more concrete example of how you'd use Streamlit when trying to accomplish a real world task.

 ## The task